bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gallai.md

 * Gallai moved to the University of Technology in 1948-49, where he became head of the Department of Mathematics.
 * For more than ten years, Gallai had been with her from morning to night, doing everything required for such a disease.
 * He always went to Gallai and encouraged him to think about mathematics.
-* When his wife died, Gallai was already seventy years old.
 * We have already seen that Gallai was reluctant to publish his results.
 * "Gallai was so terribly modest," explained George Szekeres.
 * He said that he could not decide which foot to put down first."
 "Gallai was Paul Erdős's best, closest friend," continued George.